Our trustees

 Trustee

 Having lived in Cornwall for over 30 years, Angela now enjoys happy times with her family.
 She first heard about CASS+ when she was serving as a Magistrate.
 This, combined with her extensive knowledge and experience in mental health, makes her an ideal member of the team.
 Angela continues to run her psychotherapy practice and is therefore very familiar with the complex issues that CASS+ clients face.
-She takes huge satisfaction in being able to make a difference in the lives of anyone going through the criminal justice system.
+As a result, Angela is also a listening ear for CASS+ employees who need to talk through work issues.
+She takes huge satisfaction in being able to make a difference in the lives of anyone going through the Justice System.